marcusharjani/linkedcycle/README.md

 """
 ```

-Our class Node contains a constructor establishign an empty Node and so an empty list (e.g. data value and next node as None).
+Our class Node contains a constructor establishing an empty Node and so an empty list (e.g. data value and next node as None).

 We know that we will be given a series of lists as tests and we are given the start of a cycle for detecting a cycle: